 Candidiasis is a fungal infection that can affect areas such as the:

-Candida, usually Candida albicans.
+It is caused by the overgrowth of a type of yeast called Candida, usually Candida albicans.
 This yeast is normally found in small amounts in the human body.

 But certain medicines and health problems can cause more yeast to grow, particularly in warm, moist body areas.
 This can cause uncomfortable and sometimes dangerous symptoms.